-The Prevailing Outstanding Amount of the Notes will be written down if the Group CET1 Ratio falls below 5.125 per cent. (all as defined in Condition 2 (Interpretation)
+Write-DownandThe Prevailing Outstanding Amount of the Notes will be written down if the GroupReinstatement:CET1 Ratio falls below 5.125 per cent. (all as defined in Condition 2 (Interpretation)

-in "Terms and Conditions of the Notes").
+investment as a principal amoun Original Princip in "Terms and Conditions of the Notes").
 Noteholders may lose some or all of their investment as a result of a Write-Down.
 Following such reduction, some or all of the principal amount of the Notes may, at the Issuer's discretion, be reinstated, up to the Original Principal Amount, if certain conditions are met.
 See Condition 6 (Write-Down and Reinstatement) in "Terms and Conditions of the Notes".

-Optional Redemption Dates:

-Means each of the Reset Dates.

-Optional Redemption on the Optional Redemption Date: The Issuer may (at its option but subject to Condition 7.7 (Conditions to Redemption and Purchase)) redeem the then outstanding Notes, on the relevant Optional Redemption Date in whole at their Original Principal Amount, together with accrued interest.

-Optional Redemption by the Issuer upon the occurrence of a Capital Event or Tax Event: Subject as provided herein, in particular to the provisions of Condition 7.7 (Conditions to Redemption and Purchase), upon the occurrence of a Capital Event or a Tax Event, the Issuer may, at its option at any time, redeem the then outstanding Notes in whole, but not in part, at their Prevailing Outstanding Amount together with accrued interest thereon.

-"Capital Event" means the determination by the Issuer, that as a result of a change in the Relevant Rules becoming effective on or after the Issue Date, which change was not reasonably foreseeable by the Issuer as at the Issue Date, it is likely that all or part of the aggregate outstanding nominal amount of the Notes will be, excluded from the own funds of the Group or reclassified as a lower quality form of own funds of the Group.

-"Tax Event" means a Tax Deduction Event, a Withholding Tax Event or a Gross - Up Event.

-Purchase:

-The Issuer may, but is not obliged to, subject to Condition 7.7 (Conditions to Redemption and Purchase) below, purchase Notes at any price in the open market or otherwise at any price in accordance with applicable laws and regulations.

-Conditions to

-Redemption and

-Purchase:

-The Notes may only be redeemed or purchased if the Relevant Regulator has given its prior written approval to such redemption or purchase (as applicable) and the other conditions required by Articles 77 and 78 of the CRR (as applicable on the date of such redemption or purchase) are met.

-- (a) As at the Issue Date, the following conditions are required by Articles 77 and 78 of the CRR: - (i) on or before such redemption or purchase (as applicable) of the Notes, the Issuer replaces the Notes with capital instruments of an equal or higher quality on terms that are sustainable for its income capacity; or - (ii) the Issuer has demonstrated to the satisfaction of the Relevant Regulator that its own funds and eligible liabilities would, following such redemption or purchase (as applicable), exceed the requirements laid down in the CRD IV Rules and the BRRD by a margin that the Relevant Regulator considers necessary on the basis set out in the CRD IV Rules for it to determine the appropriate level of capital of an institution; and
+Optional Redemption Dates: Meanseach of th Aeans each of the Reset Dates.
+Optional Redemption on the Optional Redemption Date: and Purchase) the Issuer may (at its option but subject to Condition 7.7 (Conditions to Redemption ad Purchase)) redeem the then outstanding Notes, on the relevant Optional edemption Date in whole at their Original Principal Amount, together with accrued terest.
+Optional Redemption by the Issuer upon the occurrence of a Capital Event or Tax Event: Subject as provided herein, in particular to the provisions of Condition 7.7 (Conditions to Redemption and Purchase), upon the occurrence of a Capital Event or a Tax Event, the Issuer may, at its option at any time, redeem the then outstanding Notes in whole, but not in part, at their Prevailing Outstanding Amount together with accrued interest thereon. " Capital Event " means the determination by the Issuer, that as a result of a change in the Relevant Rules becoming effective on or after the Issue Date, which change was not reasonably foreseeable by the Issuer as at the Issue Date, it is likely that all or part of the aggregate outstanding nominal amount of the Notes will be, excluded from the own funds of the Group or reclassified as a lower quality form of own funds of the Group.
+"Tax Event " means a Tax Deduction Event, a Withholding TaxEvent or a Gross - Up Event.
+Purchase: The Issuer may, but is not obliged to, subject to Condition 7.7 (Conditions to Redemption and Purchase) below, purchase Notes at any price in the open market or otherwise at any price in accordance with applicable laws and regulations.
+Conditions to Redemption and Purchase: The Notes may only be redeemed or purchased if the Relevant Regulator has given its prior written approval to such redemption or purchase (as applicable) and the other conditions required by Articles 77 and 78 of the CRR (as applicable on the date of such redemption or purchase) are met. (a) the Issue Date, the following conditions are required by s 77 and 78 of the CRR: (i) on or before such redemption or purchase (as applicable) of the Notes, the Issuer replaces the Notes with capital instruments of an equal or higher quality on terms that are sustainable for its income capacity; or (ii) the Issuer has demonstrated to the satisfaction of the Relevant Regulator that its own funds and eligible liabilities would, following such redemption or purchase (as applicable), exceed the requirements laid down in the CRD IV Rules and the BRRD by a margin that the Relevant Regulator considers necessary on the basis set out in the CRD IV Rules for it to determine the appropriate in the CRD IV Rules for it to determine the appropriate level of capital of an institution; and